MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 inventory.searchName(stock,stockSize,searchItem)
 Preconditions: the data must be read and put into the array for this funtion to be able to traverse.
 This function also needs user input
-Postconditions: there is no modification to the actual data or array, this function just prints the data
+Postconditions: there is no modification to the actual data or array, this function just prints the data Expected input: array, integer of size of array, and item we are searching for Expected output: print array data for that item Expected output example:

+			Name: Strappy Mid Calf Gladiator Sandals
+			Type: shoe
+			Color: black
+			Style: boho

 method:    filterType